kashishpandey/CS510-VideoGameAnalysis/README.md

 # Midterm-Coding-Project

 How to run program:
-- Clone the repo from GitHub
+- Clone the repo from GitHub (git clone in terminal)
 - Open the r project in r studio
 - Select all the code (command-A)
 - Hit the run button